nolsen42/RouteSelectively/README.md

 Terminology (For those that are confused): Client side = Your house or location; The machine that will be intercepting your home traffic to send it out to the endpoint.

 * For the client side, you will need a linux machine running ZeroTier.
-The hardware doesn't need to be anything fancy, just needs to be capable of atleast outputting and sustaining gigabit internet speeds.
+If you are using this with a box designated as a default gateway/router: The hardware doesn't need to be anything fancy, just needs to be capable of atleast outputting and sustaining gigabit internet speeds.
+Anything weaker can hurt your overall internet performance, zerotier or not, since ALL of your home traffic would be routed through this.
 * An endpoint the ZeroTier client (with the ip routes set) will connect to send the traffic over to.
 Could be a VPS, or another linux box at a different location, etc. Weaker systems like RPi 3b (or newer) can work too if all you are doing is streaming and don't care about the fastest possible speeds.
 * A ZeroTier network already set up and running.